 How can we control our life with control over the vital energies?

 The vital energies, in turn, can be controlled by asana siddhi, mastery of the yogic posture, regulation of the breath, and concentrative meditation.
 The Sanskrit term is vāyu.
 It means fluid, subtle energy.
 It is a term frequently used to mean wind as well.
 The ten vital energies are divided into five primary and five secondary energies.
 Their functions are as follows:

 - Prana vayu — Vital life energy: This energy is the basis of your life.
 It is the vital life force in your breath, the subtle element in oxygen.
 Almost like fuel for your body.
 It has a direct impact on your state of mind, your emotions, moods and disposition.

-- Udana vayu — Ascending energy: This energy lives in your throat and is responsible for producing voice.
-Thyroid glands can be controlled by the manipulation of ascending energy.
-Thyroid glands directly affect the growth of hormones.
+- Udana vayu — Ascending energy: This energy lives in your throat and is responsible for producing your voice.
+The thyroid glands can be controlled by the manipulation of ascending energy.
+The thyroid glands directly affect the growth of hormones.

-- Vyana vayu — Diffusive energy: This energy circulates through your whole body.
+- Vyana vayu — Diffusive energy: This energy circulates throughout your whole body.
 It causes the blood to transport oxygen to all parts of the body.
-Manipulation of this energy can help you stay in one posture for as long as you want.
+The manipulation of this energy can help you stay in one posture for as long as you want.

 The five secondary vital energies are noted below:

 - Naga: It controls belching, burping and all upwards wind movement from your stomach.

 - Kurma: It controls sneezing and all abnormal wind movement in the sinuses.

 - Krkara: It controls the function of the blinking of the eyes.

 - Devadatta: Yawning can be completely controlled by the manipulation of this vayu.